calcom/cal.com/packages/embeds/embed-core/README.md

   - Let user specify both dark and light theme colors.
 Right now the colors specified are for light theme.
   - Embed doesn't adapt to screen size without page refresh.
     - Try opening in portrait mode and then go to landscape mode.
+  - In inline mode, due to changing height of iframe, the content goes beyond the fold.
+Automatic scroll needs to be implemented.
+  - Loader should also be there in inline mode.

 - Branding
   - Powered by Cal.com and 'Try it for free'.
 Should they be shown only for FREE account.